ArthurGareginyan/my-custom-functions/readme.txt

 = Q. How much of PHP code (characters) I can enter in the code editor? =
 A. We don't limit the number of characters.

-= Q. On the plugin settings page, an error message appears.
-What could be wrong? =
-A. Here are a few of the most likely causes of the error message:

-1. You make a syntax error in the code that you have entered.
-Check the syntax of your code and try again.
-2. You entered two functions with the same name.
-Use a unique names for your functions.
-3. You have entered function with a name that is already occupied by another function.
-Use a unique name for your function.
-4. You are trying to overwrite an existing function (of WordPress, theme, or plugin).
-Instead, use filters and hooks.

 = Q. Does this plugin requires any modification of the theme? =
 A. Absolutely not.
 This plugin is configurable entirely from the plugin settings page that you can find in the Admin Area of your WordPress website.